 Storybook's UI is built using React.
 If you want to include a custom component to display documentation, you'll need to update your environment to allow React components to be correctly transpiled.

 For example, with Angular start by adding a

 babel.config.js file at the root of the project with the following content:

 tsconfig.json to include the following:

-Finally write your custom React component and update the
+Finally write your custom React component and and update the

 docs.page parameter to render the custom documentation.

 Doc blocks are the basic building blocks of Storybook Docs.
 DocsPage composes them to provide a reasonable UI documentation experience out of the box.